 So why are the bait fish and plankton more active in the light?
 Plankton rely on light for reproduction.
 They also feed on phytoplankton that need sunlight at the surface to grow.
 It’s surmised plankton feed at night out of sheer self-preservation but it could simply be that plankton are motivated by their own internal time clock.
 Once light is introduced, however, small fish can now see the feeding plankton.
 This, then, draws the small fish into feeding.
 Then, up the food chain we go with the larger predators finally coming over for a nice little feast.

 In the good old days, fishing lights may have meant a simple lantern hung over the side of the boat.
 But today, we have technology that gives us our modern underwater lights.
 We now know that the colors green and white, blue in saltwater, are the ones most attractive to plankton and baitfish alike.

 It is a simple case of cause and effect.
 Light attracts food.
 Fish like food that is easily accessible.
 Fishermen like fish that are plentiful in one place.
 Hence, submersible lights used for night fishing make for happy fishermen!

-With new underwater fish lights, fisherman have the ability to mimic feeding conditions for the optimum in baitfish attraction.
+With these lights, fisherman have the ability to mimic feeding conditions for the optimum in baitfish attraction.
 At Underwater Fish Light, our state-of-the-art submersible lights have been time-tested by professional, commercial, and recreational fisherman.
 Let us show you how you can increase your night catch with the addition of submersible lights in both fresh and salt environments.